 Random jumped down and darted away with more spring than she’d had in months.
 I was certain I was seeing things.
 I blinked, but there she sat near the sink, giving her face a bath.

 My fingers slowly faded.
-I turned them palm up, then palm down, studying them, trying to find a reason for what had happened, but there was none.
+I turned them palm up, then palm down, studying them, trying to find a reason for what had happened,

 Mom came into the room, holding her hands in the air on the way to the faucet to scrub.
 “Were you looking for me?”